 Crack cocaine is a type of cocaine with a much shorter but more intense effect.
 Individuals producing crack dissolve cocaine in a solution of water and baking soda or ammonia.
 These ingredients are cooked until they turn into a solid substance.
 The substance is dried and broken into pieces, and then smoked by users.
 Smoking drugs results in their effects being experienced more intensely and much quickly than snorting or taking drugs orally.
 The DEA estimates that crack cocaine may be between 75 percent and 90 percent pure as a result of this process.

-- Amphetamine and methamphetamine: These drugs obviously mimic the stimulant action of cocaine, and cutting cocaine with these drugs is particularly dangerous.
-The potential for the development of seizures, heart attack, stroke, and other cardiovascular issues is increased when cocaine is cut with these drugs.
+Amphetamine and methamphetamine.
+These drugs mimic the stimulant action of cocaine, and cutting cocaine with amphetamine drugs is particularly dangerous.
+The potential for the development of seizures, heart attack, stroke, and other cardiovascular issues is increased when cocaine is cut with these substances.
 In addition, the potential for overdose is also significantly increased.
-Long-term risks include the increased potential for the development of neurological condition such as Parkinson’s disease.
+Additionally, there are other long-term risks including the increased potential for the development of neurological condition such as Parkinson’s disease.